 If your print job does not appear at the printer in a reasonable amount of time, DO NOT send it repeatedly.
-For guidance see the accompanying selection "What to do if your job does not appear."
+For guidance, see the accompanying section "What to do if your job does not appear."

-If your print job does not appear on the printer in a reasonable amount of time, DO NOT send it repeatendly.
+If your print job does not appear on the printer in a reasonable amount of time, DO NOT send it repeatedly.
 Chances are, if your job didn't print the first time, it won't print again.
-Sending the job again will only produce the same result and may in fact aggrevate the problem.
+Sending the job again will only produce the same result and may in fact aggravate the problem.
 Instead, follow these steps first:

 If several jobs are sent to a printer, the first one received starts to print immediately and the remaining are placed in a queue.
 To see the current list of jobs that are waiting to print on any given printer (apm2337, in this example), use the following command: